 Shellfish production areas are then classified from A to C according to the level of treatment they require prior to their sale to the general public.
 The latest classifications for the beds in Morecambe Bay can be found on the Food Standards Agency website (www.food.gov.uk).
-Pilling Sands had been temporarily down-graded due to lack of commercial stock - sampling has been re-started and initial results are returning as B classification.
+Leven sands is currently Class B.